 We are continuing to closely monitor the impact of the COVID-19 pandemic on all aspects of our business, including how it is impacting our customers, employees, supply chain, and distribution network, as well as the demand for our products in the industries and markets that we serve.
-Our first priority is the health and safety of our employees, customers, and business partners and we believe that we have taken every necessary step to keep our facilities clean and safe during the COVID-19 pandemic.
+Our first priority is the health and safety of our employees, customers, and business partners and we believe that we have taken the necessary steps to keep our facilities clean and safe during the COVID-19 pandemic.
 While COVID-19 has had a material impact on our past financial results, we are unable to predict the ultimate impact that it may have on our business, future results of operations, financial position or cash flows.
-The extent to which our operations may be impacted by the COVID-19 pandemic will depend largely on future developments, which are highly uncertain and cannot be accurately predicted, including new information which may emerge concerning the ultimate severity and duration of the outbreak and actions by government authorities to contain the outbreak or treat its impact.
+The extent to which our operations may be impacted by the COVID-19 pandemic will depend largely on future developments, which are highly uncertain and cannot be accurately predicted, including new information which may emerge concerning the ultimate severity and duration of the outbreak (including the spread and impact of new COVID-19 variants) and actions by government authorities to contain the outbreak or treat its impact.
 Furthermore, the impacts of a potential worsening of global economic conditions and the continued disruptions to and volatility in the financial markets remain unknown.

-The Company has experienced and may continue to experience disruptions or delays in its supply chain, which would result in higher supply chain costs to the Company in order to maintain the supply of materials and components for its products.
-In addition, the Company has modified its business practices (including practices regarding employee travel, employee work locations, and cancellation of physical participation in meetings, events and conferences).
+The Company is currently experiencing supply chain disruptions and related logistical bottlenecks that have impacted our ability to meet strong industrial demand and have also, increased costs related to shipping, warehousing, and working capital management.
+While the Company is doing everything it can to mitigate these expenses and the associated timing issues, certain segments - such as truck chassis - have been more impacted than others.
+Where appropriate and feasible, we have implemented pricing adjustments to protect margins and, in tandem, are building inventory to meet our customer requirements.
+In addition, the Company is actively managing costs and working to further streamline operations where needed.
+Furthermore, the Company has modified its business practices to manage expenses (including practices regarding employee travel, employee work locations, and cancellation of physical participation in meetings, events and conferences).
 We continue to take steps to minimize the negative impact of the COVID-19 pandemic on our business and to protect the safety of our employees and customers.